Sharon1106/sharon1106/README.md

 ### :woman_technologist: About Me

 I'm Sharon from Los Angeles, California.
 Full Stack developer focused on Front End, primarily MERN Stack, web-app design and development.
 Always eager to learn!
-I'm interested in learning languages & frameworks such as React, Material Design and Squarespace.
+Started with JavaScript and I'm interested in learning languages & frameworks such as React, Material Design and Squarespace.
 I'm also a Hiker.
 3D print enthusiast.
 Lover of music.
 IPhone tech.
 Human.
 - 😄 My pronouns are She/Her :rainbow:
 - 🌱 Exploring UX & UI Design.
 - 💬 Ask me about possibly joining your team :stuck_out_tongue_winking_eye: